EVerest/everest-core/modules/OCPP/doc.rst

 **Interface**: `display_message <../../interfaces/display_message.yaml>`_

 This module optionally requires a connection to a module implementing the **display_message** interface.
 This connection is used to allow
 the CSMS to display pricing or other information on the display of a charging station.
-In order to fulfill the requirements of the
-California Pricing whitepaper, it is required to connect a module implementing this interface.

 This module makes use of the following commands of this interface:

 * **set_display_message** to set a message on the charging station's display.
 This is executed when the CSMS sends a
-  **DataTransfer.req(SetUserPrice)** message to the charging station.

 Requires: extensions_15118
 ^^^^^^^^^^^^^^^^^^^^^^^^^^